 Alimony is another consideration.
 A spouse who does not work or become a stay-at-home parent may want spousal support.
-Paying alimony is tax deductible.
+Paying alimony is tax-deductible.
 However, a prenuptial agreement may not contain a waiver of child support payments.

-A spouse should also find out whether a family member or friend named them as a beneficiary for inheritance of money, real estate or stocks.
+A spouse should also find out whether a family member or friend named them as a beneficiary for the inheritance of money, real estate or stocks.
 An attorney can help determine whether this should be disclosed.